 Maintaining Self-Care and Positive Customer Focus in the Face of Difficult Situations

-Those dealing in customer service roles have one of the most difficult jobs in any business.
-They need to deal with the unreasonable, dissatisfied, angry, disgruntled and demanding people who use your products or services.
+The people who face your customers can make the difference in customer satisfaction and therefore their roles are the most difficult and powerful in any business.
+They may need to deal with unreasonable, dissatisfied, angry, disgruntled and demanding people who use your products or services.

-- Be Compassionate: It is a gift you have and sometimes our pre-recorded response takes over and doesn’t allow us to truly be in the customer’s shoes.
-Customers want is to be heard and acknowledged, as would we.
+- Be Compassionate: It is a gift you have but sometimes our pre-recorded response takes over which doesn’t allow us to truly be in the customer’s shoes.
+Customers want to be acknowledged, as would we.
 In being open and curious about what they are going through, both sides will be more engaged which increases the chance of less negativity and a more positive outcome.

-- Lock the Trigger: There are things that set us off and guess what, irate customers will want to do that.
-If you get knocked down in the ring, they may feel closer to winning.
-Evaluate your experiences, what pulls your trigger, why, and what is the emotion behind it?
+- Lock the Trigger: Irate customers may trigger an emotional reaction that leaves you knocked down in the ring, struggling to get up to make it through the experience or the day.
+Evaluate your experiences: what pulls your trigger, why, and what is the emotion behind it?
 Emotions drive behaviours and if we can better recognize the bullets, we are more likely to deflect them.